polifonia-project/stories/Paul: Organ Advisor/Paul#1_OrganComparison.md

 CQ61: What is the origin of component X of organ Y?

-CQ62: Retrieve all organs that have components made by organ builder X.
+CQ62: Which are all organs that have components made by organ builder X?

 ## Resources